Subaru Forester years to avoid — most common problems

 The 2017 Forester had fewer problems but was notorious for its weak battery, which sometimes died as early as 25,000 miles.
 Its radio and navigation system was of no use as they froze often.

-After the epic failure of the 2017 model, the Foresters began to show significant improvements in their design and performance in subsequent years.
-Because of these models afterward, Forester gained its current reputation as a reliable, responsive SUV.
-So, if you seek a Forester for purchase, consider buying any of these year models:
+After the failure of the 2017 model, the Foresters began to show significant improvements in their design and performance in subsequent years.
+So, if you are inquiring on what are the best Subaru Forester years to buy, here’s a full list:

 Is the Subaru Forester worth buying?